 This programme is named after the first President of the ECB and aimed at senior professionals from academia, central banks and research institutions.
 Candidates should be internationally recognised experts in their field of research who wish to take a period of leave or a sabbatical from their current place of work.

-The aims of the programme are
+The aim of the programme is

 While at the ECB, research fellows are expected to complete a research paper of a theoretical or empirical nature for presentation at internal seminars and external conferences, and for publication in the ECB’s Working Paper Series and a leading refereed journal.
 A proposal for a research project must be presented by candidates as part of the application procedure.

-Interested in applying for the 2017-2018 programme?
-Respond by 30 April 2017 to the Call for research proposals.
+Interested in applying for the 2018-2019 programme?
+Respond by 30 April 2018 to the Call for research proposals.